bsmith89/resume/resume.md

 ## Service and Outreach ##

--   [2019] **UCSF Library Reproducibility for Biomedical Researchers** panelist

 -   [2019-present] **Gladstone Postdoc Advisory Committee** member
-    -  Serve as an advocate for postdoc issues at the Gladstone Institutes, and involved in planning and executing several activities and events
+    -  Serve as an advocate for postdoc issues at the Gladstone Institutes, involved in planning and executing several activities and events

 -   [2018-present] **Software Carpentry Curriculum Advisory Committee** member

+-   [2019] **UCSF Library Reproducibility for Biomedical Researchers** panelist

 -   [2016-2018] **University of Michigan Software Carpentry** group member
     -   Actively involved in developing a community of Software and Data